 All the pickups except for the Ridgeline come in both extended cab and crew cab versions, and they share the same headlights.
 The Ridgeline comes only as a crew cab.

 IIHS is incorporating headlights into the criteria for its highest award, TOP SAFETY PICK+.
-To qualify for the 2017 award, vehicles will need good or acceptable headlights.
+To qualify for the 2017 award, vehicles will need good or acceptable quality headlights.